 Sixth Ward Flats is a two-building, 35-unit new construction affordable housing project located in Lawrenceville.
 The project was built on two of the last remaining vacant parcels in Doughboy Square, a highly-visible gateway to the neighborhood.
-Photo: Action Housing community dialogues.
-LU and LC have focused on this priority since 2012, and some of the work accomplished includes: - Creating the Lawrenceville Community Land Trust (CLT) and providing 13 permanently-affordable, single-family houses.
-The CLT now serves a regional base as the City of Bridges Community Land Trust. - Partnering with ACTION-Housing to develop 35 affordable rental units at the Sixth Ward Flats at Doughboy Square.
+Photo: Action Housing

+- Creating the Lawrenceville Community Land Trust (CLT) and providing 13 permanently-affordable, single-family houses.
+The CLT now serves a regional base as the City of Bridges Community Land Trust. - Partnering with ACTION Housing to develop 35 affordable rental units at the Sixth Ward Flats at Doughboy Square.
 8 units have a stated preference as homes for people with disabilities The development opened in January of 2022. - Advocating for Inclusionary Zoning (IZ) legislation.
 Pittsburgh's first IZ overlay district was permanently adopted in Lawrenceville, in 2021, after a two-year pilot period.
 The district requires new construction and renovation projects, with 20 or more units, to price 10% of those units at a rate that is considered to be affordable.

-PROCESS OVERVIEW Jan.
+PROCESS OVERVIEW

+Jan.
 2021 April June & July Sept. & Oct.
 Nov.
 Feb.
-2022 Future County engages LC & LU Values Development Scenarios Workshops Affinity Group Meetings • Community Development Review Project Time Line The Clack Campus Development Guidelines were developed from a series of interactive workshops, surveys, and meetings conducted during the spring, summer and fall of 2021.
+2022 Future County engages LC & LU Community Values Workshops Development Scenarios Workshops Affinity Group Meetings Open House Community Development Review

+Project Time Line

+The Clack Campus Development Guidelines were informed by a series of interactive workshops, surveys, and meetings conducted during the spring, summer and fall of 2021.
 The public process was facilitated by the project team and consultants, and guided by the steering committee.

 Due to ongoing public health concerns surrounding the COVID-19 pandemic, the community engagement process was designed to ensure that everyone participating would be safe.
 Public workshops were held either virtually, or outdoors.
 In-person meeting participants wore face coverings and adhered to social distancing guidelines.
 Workshop materials and activities were designed to minimize physical contact.

-Community Values Workshops The initial round of virtual workshops, held in April of 2021, focused on establishing a set of shared community values for the site.
+Community Values Workshops

+The initial round of virtual workshops, held in April of 2021, focused on establishing a set of shared community values for the site.
 Conducted via Zoom, these interactive and conversational meetings were based on the "Place It!" process created by planner James Rojas.
 Nearly 70 participants discussed community values and potential futures for the Clack Campus.
-In facilitated breakout rooms of three to four people, participants were asked to use household items within their physical reach to create abstract dioramas representing their vision of how the Clack Campus could be redeveloped to serve community needs.
+In facilitated breakout rooms of three to four people, participants were asked to use household items, within their physical reach, to create abstract dioramas representing their vision of how the Clack Campus could be redeveloped to serve community needs.
 Meeting facilitators documented each model and took detailed notes.

-Online Community Values Survey Ideas presented during the first round of workshops were summarized and distilled into a preliminary set of community values and goals reflecting participants' vision for a future Clack Campus.
+Online Community Values Survey

+Ideas presented during the first round of workshops were summarized and distilled into a preliminary set of community values and goals reflecting participants' vision for a future Clack Campus.
 These values were further vetted through an interactive online survey, which remained open for the duration of the guidelines development process.
 Survey participants reviewed and expanded upon the community values summary.
 To help ensure that the respondent pool reflected the diversity of the community at large, demographic information was collected and analyzed.
-See the Appendix for a summary of survey responses.
+See the Appendix for survey results.